vannguyengd/gooddata-ui/docs/06_cloudnative__authentication.md

 ## API Token authentication

 It's meant to be used in a GoodData.CN CLI applications.
-Even though it is possible to use this type of authentication in the UI applications, it can lead to some security issues, such as exposing unintentionally you token to someone else.
+Even though it is possible to use this type of authentication in the UI applications, it can lead to some security issues, such as exposing unintentionally your token to someone else.
 We strongly recommend to use [context deferred authentication](#context-deferred-authentication) for UI applications.

 For information about how to acquire you API Token, see [generating API Token](06_cloudnative__generating_token).